 Given the enthusiasm this product has received, I suspect there will be similarly constructed games with a focus on non-vampire characters.

-I don’t have any financial or creative connection to the product or its author.
+I don’t have any financial, social, or creative connection to the product or its author.